RogerSelwyn/O365-HomeAssistant/README.md

 * Calendars.Read.Shared - *Read user and shared calendars*
 * offline_access - *Maintain access to data you have given it access to*
 * Users.Read - *Sign in and read user profile*
+* email - *View users' email address*
+* Mail.ReadWrite - *Read and write access to user mail*
+* Mail.ReadWrite.Shared - *Read and write user and shared mail*
+* Mail.Send - *Send mail as a user*
+* Mail.Send.Shared - *Send mail on behalf of others*

 ## Adding to Home Assistant

 ### Manual installation
-1. Install this component by copying these files to custom_components/office365calendar/.
+1. Install this component by copying these files to custom_components/o365/.
 2. Add the code to your configuration.yaml using the config options below.
 3. Restart your Home Assistant instance.

 _**Please note, it home assistants give the error "module not found", please try restarting home assistant once more, this should fix that**_

 ### Using Home Assistant Community Store (HACS)
-1. Find the *Office 365 calendar sensor* on the integrations tab and install it.
+1. Find the *Office 365 Integration* on the integrations tab and install it.
 2. Add the code to your configuration.yaml using the config options below.
 3. Restart your Home Assistant instance.